 A greater range of wholesale Thai handicrafts and handmade Thai silk fashion items means more product descriptions for genuine handmade Thai silk scarves, hand painted Thai silk scarves, handcrafted Thai pewter and the like resulting in greater keyword density forcing down the lesser range of the Canadian/Thai company’s ranking in Serp’s.

-Not only was a prime selling period for wholesale Thai handicrafts missed, but the hard-worked for SEO and keywording was not enough to maintain Serp rank.
+Not only was a prime selling period for wholesale Thai handicrafts missed, but the hard work for SEO and keywording was not enough to maintain Serp rank.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me